Devonta Freeman Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- In his four career matchups against the Rams, Freeman averaged 31 rushing yards per game, 31.0 more yards than his over/under in Sunday's game.
+- Freeman averaged 31 rushing yards per game over his four career matchups against the Rams, 31.0 more yards than his over/under in Sunday's game.

-- Freeman, in four matchups against the Rams, has run for a TD once, but not more than one in a single contest.
+- Freeman has had a rushing touchdown in one matchup against the Rams, but did not have multiple TDs in that game.

 - Note: Freeman's stats vs. Rams date back to 2016.